oroinc/documentation/user_guide_marketing_tools/automation/marketing_lists.rst

 - Edit the column settings with |IcEdit|

-- Change the column position, dragging the column by the |IcMove| icon
+- Change the column position, dragging the column by the |IcDetails| icon

 .. hint::